DanielE-J/WoW-Quiz/README.md

 * A simple and easy system
 * Links and functions that work as expected
-* A simple way to contact the business
+* A simple way to contact the developer
+* Easy, and fun to play